PaulioRandall/p24/README.md

 <script>
   import { setContext } from 'svelte'

+  //@prop title
-  //P24.prop.let.title: Title of the article. export let title
+  // Title of the article.
+  export let title

+  //@prop author
-  //P24.p.let.author: Name of the person or people who wrote the article. export let author
+  // Name of the person or people who wrote the article. export let author

+  //@prop link
-  //P24.p.let.link: URL to the full article. export let link
+  // URL to the full article.

-  //P24.p.let.published:
+  export let link

+  //@prop published
   // Date the article was published or falsy value if not yet published.
-  //P24.default.p.let.published: null
+  // @default null
   export let published = null

-  //P24.p.let.image:
+  //@prop image
   // URL of the preview image or falsy value to use the stock image.
   // You may used the named slot 'image' if custom HTML is needed.
-  //P24.d.p.let.image: null
+  // @default null
   export let image = null

-  /*P24.context.article-list-item:
+  /*@ctx article-list-item
     All details about the article including whether slotted image and summary were provided.
   */